sqlxpert/z-container-api-kafka-aws-terraform/README.md

 Hello!

-This is a containerized REST API &rarr; managed Kafka cluster &rarr; Lambda consumer setup for AWS, provisioned with Terraform and CloudFormation.
+This is a containerized REST API &rarr; managed Kafka cluster &rarr; Lambda consumer system for AWS, provisioned with Terraform and CloudFormation.
 I wrote it in September,&nbsp;2025, in response to a take-home technical exercise (hence the `z-` prefix).